 The Gardener approaches most things with an open heart and open hands.
 He is willing to apply effort to get what he wants and knows that a relationship, like most things in life requires nourishing, diligence and commitment.

 As with everything in life, our greatest assets are also our biggest weaknesses which is why the gardener’s perfectionist tendencies can also be his downfall.
-His inherent love for organisation and attention to detail can mean that it’s often difficult for him to be cared for.
+His inherent love for organisation and attention to detail can mean that it can be difficult for him to be cared for.

 It’s important to note that neither role is more important, challenging or demanding than the other (although at sometimes it may seem like it).
 In reality a relationship cannot work with the absence of either.

-You cannot have 2 gardeners, or 2 roses.
+You cannot have 2 gardeners, nor 2 roses.

 Whether you’re the rose of the gardener at the moment always love generously and responsibly.